dfcastellanos/MEPLS/doc/tutorial/step3.md

 unstable.
 The reason is that they represent the two slip directions of a single slip plane, with shear orientations given by the angles \f$ 0 \f$ and \f$ \pi/2 \f$, respectively.

-@note the external loading represents a positive and homogeneous contribution to the xy-component of the stress tensor.
+@note the external loading adds a positive and homogeneous contribution to the xy-component of the stress field.
 However, the local stress is the superposition of the external stress and the internal stress.
-The internal stress is induced by the plastic strain field, and is heterogeneous with non-zero xx-, yy- and xy- components.
+The internal stress is induced by the plastic strain field, and is heterogeneous with non-zero xx-, yy- and xy- components @cite Picard2004 @cite Lemaitre2015.
 Moreover, these components can be negative in some locations, depending on the spatial position relative to a plastic event.
-Consequently, in general, the magnitude and sign of the local shear stress fluctuates in space (and time), activating slips in both the \f$ 0 \f$ and \f$ \pi/2 \f$ orientations.
+Consequently, in general, the magnitude and sign of the local shear stress fluctuates in space, potentially activating slips in both the \f$ 0 \f$ and \f$ \pi/2 \f$ orientations.

-In summary, the process works as follows: we iterate over the elements, and for each element, we iterate over its slip systems.
+Specifically, we can implement this mechanical relaxation protocol as follows: we iterate over the elements, and for each element, we iterate over its slip systems.
 We check if the slip's barrier is negative, in which case we add a slip event to a vector of events and move to the next element.
 After we have checked all the elements, we add the vector of events to the system.
 The purpose of adding a vector of slip events instead of individual events is that the events occur simultaneously.
-By adding them through a vector they will be recorded in the event history in this way.
-Also, the elastic fields will be computed only once for all the events simultaneously, which increases the performance a great deal.
-Also, after iterating over the elements, we check if we added any slip event.
+By adding them through a vector they will be recorded in the event history as simoultaneous (also, the elastic fields will be computed with the FEM only once for all these events simultaneously, which increases the performance a great deal with respect to compute them individually).
+After iterating over the elements, we check if we added any slip event.
 If we didn't, that means that the system is stable everywhere, and we can escape from the relaxation loop.
 If we added at least one new event, the stress fields have been updated.
 Therefore we must check again everywhere for instabilities.
 In this case, we repeat the relaxation loop.
 This process gives rise to a cascade of slip events.
 The external load increment  triggers the first generation events.
 The second-generation events are triggered by the first generation ones, and so on.

-This athermal relaxation rocess has been described in @cite DFCastellanos_CRP @cite Castellanos2019
+A similar athermal relaxation protocol has been described in @cite DFCastellanos_CRP @cite Castellanos2019
 @cite Castellanos2018 @cite Sandfeld2015 @cite BudrikisNatCom @cite Budrikis2013
 @cite FernandezCastellanos2019.